neondatabase-labs/saas-template-nextjs/README.md

 ### Neon Postgres and Auth

 You can either setup your Neon database through the Neon dashboard or through Vercel's database integration.
+If you're setting up Neon through the Vercel Integration, it will create a new Vercel-managed organization and project for you on neon.tech.

+Below are the steps for setting up your Neon database through the Neon dashboard.

 #### Neon dashboard